How to become a sterile services technician

 - applying directly

-You could do a college course that may give you an advantage when applying for trainee roles.
+Courses which may give you an advantage when applying for trainee roles include:

 - Level 3 Diploma in Applied Science